Egg-03/PaperTrailBot/README.md

 - `TOKEN` – Your Discord bot token from the [Discord Developer Portal](https://discord.com/developers/applications)
 - `DATABASEURL` – A PostgreSQL connection URL (format: `jdbc:postgresql://host:port/dbname`)
-  We will get to the DATABASEURL part later
+> 💡 You will receive the DATABASEURL from your database hosting provider once you've set up your database.
+This value is essential and should be kept secure.

 Create a `.env` file with the following: